 - Chose the right car seat for your child

-There are different types of baby car seat.
+There are different types of baby car seats.
 Which includes

-The infant car seat is specifically designed for newborn to two years.
+The infant car seat is specifically designed for newborns to two years.
 The infant car seat should be used in rear-facing only.